If you are

 for improvisation.
 The colored diagrams repeat themselves through

-octaves down the page, like the notes on a guitar neck do at
+octaves down the page, like the notes on guitar neck do at

 every twelfth fret..